amygdala/tensorflow-workshop/workshop_sections/distributed_tensorflow/README.md

 ### Deploying a Tensorflow Cluster and Jupyter notebook server into your cluster

-This repository comes prepackaged with a template for distributed tensorflow clusters and jupyter notebooks.
+This repository comes prepackaged with [a template](templates/tensorflow-cluster.jinja) for distributed tensorflow clusters accessible through jupyter notebooks.
 This templating use a simplified version of the [Helm Chart](https://github.com/kubernetes/helm) template format, a package manager for Kubernetes.

-To create the necessary objects in your cluster simply write a small config file to describe what you want your cluster to look like.
-Tensorflow divides its server instances into groups called `jobs` each of which have a number of identical `tasks`.
-So you must specify a number of jobs, each with a name and the number of tasks it should run.
-The jupyter server also requires you to specify a password.

-You can check out the example config [here](templates/example-cluster.yaml).
-The only necessary modification will be your own `password` for the Jupyter server.

-To render your config run (in your current conda environment)
+We have also provided a [rendered.yaml](templates/rendered.yaml) which configures the provided cluster template with sensible defaults.
+To get started you simply need to create a [Kubernetes secret](http://kubernetes.io/docs/user-guide/secrets/) to serve as your jupyter password:

 ```
-conda install PyYaml jinja2
-cd templates/
-python render.py --config my-config.yaml --out rendered.yaml
+kubectl create secret generic jupyter --from-literal=password=[INSERT YOUR PASSWORD]
 ```

-Then to deploy your cluster
+Then deploy the rendered config to your cluster:

 ```
 kubectl create -f rendered.yaml